For Those Looking for a Senior Residence in Ottawa For Themselves

 What sort of activities and events does Wildpine have to offer?

-As a Wildpine resident, you can choose to participate in a wide variety of activities and events arranged by our event coordinators, or stay active with our fitness room.
+As a Wildpine resident, you can choose to participate in a wide variety of activities and events arranged by our event coordinators.
 There’s an activity for everyone, no matter what your interests might be!
 We also have a private dining area that you can reserve for personal events or family visits.

 If I move to Wildpine, will I have to move again?